joanroig/pccomponentes-bot/README.md

 ## Configure bot

 Edit the `config.json` file with your settings.
-Use the files in the `examples` folder as a reference.
+Use the files in the `examples` folder as a reference, and check the [examples README](./examples/README.md) to know about all configurations.

 Edit the `.env` file in the root folder by changing the `BOT_TOKEN` string to connect your Telegram account: